bWm-nubby/Dragons_Maw-Loot_Gen/README.md

 1. Download the portable ZIP version from: [REPLACE_WITH_ZIP_LINK]
 2. Unzip the contents to a folder of your choice.
 3. Double-click `start-windows.bat` to run the generator.
+4. The application should then be accessible via your web browser, usually at `http://127.0.0.1:7860`.

 ## Manual Installation